oliversalzburg/iac-aws-bootstrap/README.md

 - State and replica have distinct log buckets in their respective regions.
 - State version history and log history are maintained through lifecycle management.

+> [!NOTE]
+> All resources are locked down through resource-based policies, as applicable.
+For S3 buckets:
+> - Require all requests to use TLS.
+> - Require non-replication requests to originate from MFA-authenticated sessions.
+> - Prevent all PUT and DELETE requests on replication targets.
+> - Require non-logging objects to be encrypted exclusively with our key.
+> - The primary state store additionally requires MFA-authenticated sessions to not be older than 1 hour.

-Out of scope:
+Out of scope (for now):

 - Custom key store
 - Custom key material
 - Multiple state replication regions
 - Cross-account replication
-- Log encryption
+- Log encryption (in evaluation)
-- History object lock
+- History object lock (in planning)

 ## Init